anaestheticsapp/the-logbook-app/logbook-file-format.md

 const induction = obj.event.procedure.category.general_anaesthesia.induction;
 ```

-If one of the intermediate nodes is missing (ie "general_anaesthesia" or "category"), JavaScript would throw an "Uncaught TypeError" error when trying to access the induction property.
+If one of the intermediate nodes is missing (ie "general_anaesthesia" or "category"), JavaScript would throw an ```Uncaught TypeError``` when trying to access the induction property.
 To write reliable code, it is good practice to add conditional checks for each property:

 ```js
 // please don't make me do this